ag-grid/ag-charts/packages/ag-charts-vue/README.md

 ## Asking Questions

 Look for similar problems on [StackOverflow](https://stackoverflow.com/questions/tagged/ag-charts) using the `ag-charts` tag.
 If nothing seems related, post a new message there.
 Please do not use GitHub issues to ask questions.
+If you're using the Enterprise version, please use the [private ticketing](https://ag-grid.zendesk.com/) system to do that.

 ## Contributing